 They say that tickets are selling like Eggos, so before you get to London (from 4,500 Avios one way) don’t forget to book them on their web site.

 6 Build your innovative working team

 The Spanish agency Astroland has created a company training programme unlike any other in the world, focused on productivity, leadership, teamwork and resilience to change.
-Called Astronland Teambuilding, it has recreated a space science station with research laboratories, hydroponic crops, robots and autonomous energy and water systems in a cave in Arrendondo (Cantabria) for the teams to use in order to successfully complete missions as though they were training to be astronauts.
+Called Astroland Teambuilding, it has recreated a space science station with research laboratories, hydroponic crops, robots and autonomous energy and water systems in a cave in Arredondo (Cantabria) for the teams to use in order to successfully complete missions as though they were training to be astronauts.